KewBridge/specimens2illustrations/README.md

 ### Locally (on your own machine)

-**Pre-requisities**
+#### Pre-requisities
+You will need a git client in order to get the code from github.
-You will need `python` installed on your local machine, and the dpeendency management tool `make`.
+To run the software you'll need `python` installed on your local machine, and the dependency management tool `make`.
 See the useful links section below for resources about using and understanding the tool make.

+#### How to run
 1. Open a command line shell
 2. Clone the github repository into a directory on your local machine
 3. `cd` into the new directory